 They say all (good) things must come to an end.
 Well, it seems as if that time has come for outbound marketing as the era of interruptive and impersonal marketing tactics is gradually fading away, making room for more effective and engaging strategies.

-Gone are the days of simply bombarding inboxes with generic messages or surprising potential customers with unexpected phone calls.
-Today's consumers are empowered, tech-savvy, and armed with tools to filter out unwanted noise.
+Gone are the days of simply bombarding inboxes with generic messages or surprising potential customers with unexpected phone calls (i.e. cold emailing and cold calling).
+Today's consumers are empowered, tech-savvy, and armed with tools to filter out the sales pitch.

 Let’s take a closer look at why this strategy is fading away.